Sapper Horace Moore-Jones (1868-1922)

 On 30 November 2012 ‘Marlborough’ became the nation’s first ‘Sapper Moore-Jones Place’.
 Read more info here.

-TOTI now plans to commission a commemorative statue – target installation Anzac Day 2014.
+The next stage – commissioning a commemorative statue for installation by Anzac Day the following year 2014.
 Download: Artist Invitation: SAPPER HORACE MOORE-JONES STATUE COMMISSION (364KB) Registration deadline – Friday 15 February 2013